brettschneider/python_promise_keeper/docs/01_introduction.markdown

 The PromiseKeeper maintains an internal queue of tasks to be completed.
-This means you can submit lots of requests for work and it will complete the requests in the order that it recieved them.
+This means you can submit lots of requests for work and it will complete the requests in the order that it received them.
 Here's another example:

     #!/usr/bin/env python